 6. Web Development

-While web designers are responsible for the look and feel of a website, web developers focus more on the coding.
+While web designers are responsible for the look and feel of a website, web developers focus more on coding.
 You’ll definitely need coding skills, although that can be learned.

 → To learn more, see Web Development Fundamentals: HTML and CSS on Skillshare.